Snupai/Wplace-BlueMarble/docs/README.md

 <h2>Licenses</h2>
 <p>
   (Below, all mentions of the "userscript" refer to the "earthrise" userscript made by Snupai) <br>
   Most of this userscript is licensed under the <code>Mozilla Public License Version 2.0</code> (MPL-2.0).
 All software, code, and libraries in this repository are licensed under the MPL-2.0 license.
-However, the "earthrise" image in this userscript is owned by NASA and is licensed under the <code>Creative Commons 0 1.0 Universal</code> (CC0 1.0) license.
+However, the "earthrise" image in this userscript is owned by myraiganai.
 </p>

 <h2>FAQ</h2>